cesine/ToolsForFieldLinguistics/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 If you know how, add unit tests for any new or changed functionality.
-The project comes with automated linting and testing for your javascript code using [Grunt](http://gruntjs.com/).
+The project comes with automated linting and testing for your javascript code using [NPM Scripts](https://docs.npmjs.com/misc/scripts).

 ###Contributing Examples

 Want to contribute? (easy)

 1. Click on Edit on any of the pages on GitHub
 3. Edit the code, and commit your changes saying what you changed (git commit -m "added some more regex to the text cleaner").
 GitHub will create an Issue for you which asks us to bring in your changes